wireservice/csvkit/docs/scripts/csvformat.rst

    csvformat -M $'\r' examples/dummy.csv

-Convert to a tab-delimited file (TSV) with no double quotes:
+Convert to a tab-delimited file (TSV) with no doubling of double quotes:

 .. code-block:: bash